-The Damian Barr Literary Salon, with Lucy Foley, Kate Mosse and Lucy Worsley.
+The Damian Barr Literary Salon, with Lucy Foley and Kate Mosse.

 The online version of this event will be live captioned.